 Rustic Grade Hardwood Flooring for Economy and Character

 When searching for the absolute cheapest hardwood flooring for your house or outbuilding, there is one type that might escape your attention.
 Rarely is it advertised by flooring manufacturers or displayed prominently.
 Salespeople rarely steer customers toward it.
 Yet it is a real, 100-percent hardwood flooring and is inexpensive.
-In fact, relative to the high cost of hardwood flooring, the superlative extremely cheap holds true.
+Relative to the high cost of hardwood flooring, the superlative extremely cheap is true.

 This hardwood flooring is not for everybody and certainly not for every space in a home.
 It is called rustic grade hardwood flooring.